marcinwiacek/pl1/readme.md

-Sep 2024: first working milestone / gen with project 9 (including MMU, process creating, deleting & interrupts)
+Sep 2024: first working milestone / gen with project 9 (including MMU, process creating, deleting & interrupts) and totally new MMU with complexity access n with project 10

 June 2024: first work with real FPGA